0 Recently Viewed Program(s)

 1.5

-This course reviews current legislation and procedures regarding health information access and disclosure.
-Processing patient health information requests and ensuring patient privacy will also be covered.
+Health Information Law 2 provides a review of current legislation and procedure regarding access and disclosure of health information.
+Processing patient health information requests and ensuring the privacy of the patient will also be covered.

 Pre-requisites: